 The debate over encryption has been in the headlines a lot over the past few weeks, fueled in part by the clash over the San Bernardino iPhone and WhatsApp’s roll-out of end-to-end encryption across its platform of one billion users.
 But what is encryption and what does it do?
 A new Council on Foreign Relations infographic explains.

 Beginning with the Stuxnet virus launched by the United States at an Iranian nuclear facility in 2010 and continuing through to the most recent Sony hacking scandal, A Hacked World Order exposes how the Internet has ushered in a new era of geopolitical maneuvering and reveals the tremendous and terrifying implications for our economic livelihood, security, and personal identity.

 The flow of data across international borders creates jurisdictional challenges and causes international tensions.
 Increasingly,...

-The Digital and Cyberspace Policy Program addresses one of the most challenging issues facing the country in the 21st century: how to keep the global Internet open, secure, and resilient in the face of unprecedented threats.
-Digital technologies have become ubiquitous.
-More than six billion people use a cell phone, and five billion will be on the Internet by 2020.
-These trends have generated immense wealth and expanded political participation, but they have also created new vulnerabilities for nations, corporations, and individuals.
+The Digital and Cyberspace Policy program addresses one of the most challenging issues facing the country in the 21st century: how to keep the global Internet open, secure, and resilient in the face of unprecedented threats.